More about the DHS Holiday Project

 The DHS Office of Community Relations (OCR) dedicates time year round to recruiting new sponsors, and to supporting the efforts of sustaining donors.
 Caseworkers from the DHS Office of Children, Youth and Families identify the names of the children receiving child welfare services who would benefit from receiving a gift.
-OCR administers the Holiday Project by using a web-based application to “match” sponsors with children in need, and by setting up and managing a Donation Center where gifts, not specifically donated for individual children, may be selected by caseworkers for unsponsored children on their caseloads.
+OCR administers the Holiday Project by using a web-based application to “match” sponsors with children in need, and by setting up and managing a Donation Center where gifts, not specifically donated for individual children, may be selected by volunteers for unsponsored children.
 Staff working for the DHS Office of Administrative and Information Management Services and the County Public Works are instrumental in transporting gifts between donors and recipients.

 Each year, thousands of children received gifts that were donated by the employees of corporations, church groups, school groups, individuals and anonymous donors.
 In-kind and cash donations are estimated at nearly $215,000 annually.

 Monetary donations are accepted year round.
 Please make your checks payable to:

 "DHS Donation Fund" and write "Holiday Project" on the memo line.

 Checks may be sent to:

 Events and Donations Team

 One Smithfield Street, First Floor

 There are many ways individuals and groups can contribute gifts to the DHS Holiday Project.
 Your generosity will be appreciated by many.